-How many treatments ’til time travel?
+How many treatments till time travel?

 Depending on your skin concerns, a dermatologist may recommend weekly, biweekly, or monthly treatments.
-You can expect to be glowy and fresh for a few days following your first microdermabrasion session, but the best results come from repeated treatments.
+You can expect to be glowy and fresh for a few days after your first microdermabrasion session, but the best results come from repeated treatments.

-Like most good things in life, the results are not permanent and will require maintenance.
+As with most good things in life, the results are not permanent and will require maintenance.
 A good exfoliation will not make time stand still.

 - sensitivity to sunlight

 - skin bruising and/or swelling